Ron Howard: 1995–2008: Historical dramas and acclaim

 Howard's direction for the 1995 docudrama film Apollo 13 received praise from critics.
 The film stars Tom Hanks, Kevin Bacon, and Bill Paxton as three astronauts, members of the Apollo 13 flight crew, with supporting performances from Gary Sinise, Ed Harris, and Kathleen Quinlan.
 The film was a massive financial success earning $335 million off a budget of $52 million.
 The film received widespread critical acclaim with Roger Ebert of the Chicago Sun-Times praising the film in his review saying: "A powerful story, one of the year's best films, told with great clarity and remarkable technical detail, and acted without pumped-up histrionics."
 The film went on to receive nine Academy Award nominations including Best Picture.

 In 2000, he directed the live-action children's fantasy film, How the Grinch Stole Christmas based on the Dr. Seuss children's book.
 The film starred Jim Carrey as the titular character and featured performances from Jeffrey Tambor, Christine Baranski, and Molly Shannon, with Anthony Hopkins serving as the film's narrator.
-Despite the film receiving mixed reviews from critics, it was a financial success and earned $345 million at the box office.
-Howard's follow-up film was the biographical drama film A Beautiful Mind starring Russell Crowe as the American mathematician John Nash Jr. who struggled with paranoid schizophrenia.
+Despite the film receiving mixed reviews from critics, it was a financial success, earning $345 million at the box office and ranking it as the sixth-highest-grossing film of 2000.
+It also became the highest-grossing film of that year domestically with $260 million, beating Mission: Impossible 2.
+Howard's follow-up film was the 2001 biographical drama film A Beautiful Mind starring Russell Crowe as the American mathematician John Nash Jr. who struggled with paranoid schizophrenia.
 The film featured performances from Jennifer Connelly, Ed Harris, Josh Lucas, and Christopher Plummer.
 The film received positive reviews from critics who praised Crowe's and Connelly's performances.
 The film went on to receive eight Academy Award nominations including a win for Best Picture and a nomination and win for Howard as Best Director.
 Howard was nominated alongside Peter Jackson, Ridley Scott, Robert Altman, and David Lynch.